rudzainy/rudzainy.github.io-rosak/_posts/2023-12-04-of-maritime-academy.md

 Supervising and Coordinating Student Activities: Fostering Growth and Engagement

 As a teaching assistant, I had the privilege of working closely with students.
 I took on the responsibility of supervising and coordinating their activities, encouraging their participation in extracurricular events and fostering a sense of camaraderie among them.
-By organizing seminars, workshops, and team-building exercises, we aimed to cultivate holistic growth and enhance their overall learning experience.
+By organizing talks, workshops, and activity-based team-building exercises, we aimed to cultivate holistic growth and enhance their overall learning experience.

 Utilizing Ship Simulators: Bridging Theory and Practice